emad-elshabrawy/elf-inspector/README.md

 PROGBITS
 SYMTAB
 DYNSYM

-This makes the output easier to understand and analyze.

-Explicit Unknown-Type Handling
+Explicit Unknown Handling

-When the inspector encounters an unsupported or unknown ELF type, it reports:
+If an ELF type is not recognized by the current implementation, it is reported as:

 UNKNOWN

-instead of silently ignoring the value.

-This makes the tool's behavior more transparent and helps identify areas that could be extended in future versions.

-📚 Current Scope

-The current version focuses specifically on ELF metadata inspection.

-Supported
+Rather than silently ignoring unsupported values, the tool makes the limitation visible.
+This improves transparency during analysis and debugging.

+Focused Command-Line Interface

+The tool follows a simple interface:

+./elf-inspector <elf-file>

+This keeps the utility lightweight and makes it easy to test against different ELF binaries.

+🚀 Getting Started
+Requirements
+Linux / Unix-like environment
+GCC
+GNU Make
+An ELF binary to inspect
+Build
+make
+Run
+./elf-inspector <elf-file>

+For example:

+./elf-inspector /bin/ls

+You can also compile a small C program and inspect the resulting executable:

+gcc hello.c -o hello
+./elf-inspector hello
+Clean
+make clean
+🧪 Validation

+Correctness is an important part of a binary parser.

+To validate the implementation, the same ELF binary can be inspected using both ELF Inspector and the standard Linux readelf utility.

 ELF Header
-ELF Class
-Entry Point
-Program Header Count
-Section Header Count
-Program Header Metadata
-Segment Types
-File Offsets
-Virtual Addresses
-File Sizes
-Memory Sizes
-Segment Permissions
-Section Header Metadata
-Section Types
-Unknown-Type Reporting
-Not Intended To

-ELF Inspector is not intended to be a complete replacement for readelf or professional reverse-engineering platforms.

-The project intentionally maintains a focused scope around the fundamental structures required to understand ELF binaries.

-🔐 Security & Safety

-ELF Inspector is an inspection-only analysis utility.

-The core workflow does not execute the target ELF file:
+./elf-inspector elf-inspector
+readelf -h elf-inspector
+Program Headers
+readelf -l elf-inspector
+Section Headers
+readelf -S elf-inspector

+The outputs can be compared using values such as:

+ELF class
+Entry point
+Program header count
+Section header count
+Segment types
+File offsets
+Virtual addresses
+File sizes
+Memory sizes
+Permissions
+Section types
+Section sizes

+The objective is not to reproduce the entire readelf feature set, but to verify that the metadata parsed by ELF Inspector corresponds to the relevant ELF information reported by an established reference utility.

+📦 Current Scope

+The current version provides inspection of:

+ELF Header

+ELF class
+Entry point
+Program header count
+Section header count

+Program Headers

+Segment index
+Segment type
+File offset
+Virtual address
+File size
+Memory size
+Permissions

+Section Headers

+Section index
+Section type
+Virtual address
+File offset
+Section size

+The project intentionally maintains a focused scope rather than attempting to reproduce every capability of professional ELF-analysis tools.

+🔮 Future Extensions

+The architecture can be extended to support additional ELF information, including:

+Endianness
+Machine architecture
+ELF file type
+ELF version information
+Section names and flags
+Alignment information
+ELF interpreter
+Symbol tables
+Dynamic symbols
+Relocation entries
+Section-to-segment mappings
+Stronger malformed-input validation
+Additional ELF classes and architectures
+More detailed command-line options

+These are considered future extensions rather than part of the current implementation.

+🎓 Learning Outcomes

+Building ELF Inspector provides practical experience with:

+C systems programming
+Binary file parsing
+ELF data structures
+File I/O
+Fixed-width integer types
+Virtual addresses and file offsets
+Program loading concepts
+Segment permissions and flags
+Section organization
+Command-line arguments
+GCC compiler warnings
+GNU Make
+Linux executable formats

+More importantly, the project demonstrates how low-level binary metadata can be transformed into information that is meaningful to a developer or systems programmer.

+🔐 Security Note

+ELF Inspector is designed as an inspection and learning utility.

+Its core workflow reads and parses ELF metadata without executing the target ELF file:
 ```text
 ELF File
    ↓